mariana-stefani/mukta-project/README.md

 - Create a 'contact us' form.
 - Users can register with their social media accounts.
 - A reset password link.
+- Order confirmation emails to be sent to the customer when customer places an order.

 ## Information Architecture